huiwenxchen/recover/README.md

 # recover

-This program recovers JEPGS from foresnic image.
+This program recovers JEPGS from forensic image.

 To run the program, $ ./recover IMAGE <br />
 where IMAGE is the forensic image card.raw